Pinterest: Why All The Interest?

 3. It is FREE!

 4. It is all about visual imagery...
 With limited text, it's a bonus for the eye-strained web-surfer.
 Think of your account as a photo and video collection of anything and everything you like, want to share, learn about, cook, etc. According to the Pinterest about page, it "lets you organize and share all the beautiful things you find on the web.
 People use pin boards to plan their weddings, decorate their homes, and organize their favorite recipes... you can browse pin boards created by other people.
 Browsing pin boards is a fun way to discover new things and get inspiration from people who share your interests."
-NOTE: All boards are public so share wisely.
+You can also keep a "secret" board of ideas that is not visible to the public.

 5. It's ADDICTIVE!
 There is so much to look at in every conceivable topic, interest, and area of life that it's easy to spend hours pinning and searching.